 Diagnosis level Diagnosis level of Power-On Self-Test (POST).
-Set this while this while PPAR is not in operation.
-The default is standard.
-When the command is executed, the setting is reflected immediately.
+Set this while command is executed, the setting is reflected militediately.

 PPAR is not in operation.
 The default is standard.
 When the command is executed, the setting is reflected immediately.